ccamiletti/eriks-digital/order-service/README.md

 ## Order consumer
 The application order-consumer uses Spring boot (JMS).

-* Use the idea of Domain Driven Design to separate the business term and infrastruture term.

-And the code organize as this:
+The code organize as this:

 1. `Config` Everything about the connection to ActiveMQ
 2. `Consumer` It is a simple Java class, listening for messages from a queue in ActiveMQ